 AMCS lists Australian Salmon as a BETTER CHOICE

-The Purse and Beach Seines used to catch Australian Salmon result in low bycatch.
+The Purse and Beach Seines used to catch Australian Salmon result in low bycatch and negligible ecological damage.

 Australian Salmon are under-utilised and not especially well regarded by chefs or consumers.
 Because of this they are a low priced seafood option.
 If they are fresh and handled correctly Australian Salmon are moist and very enjoyable.
 They are also very high in Omega-3 fatty Acids.